milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Friends, followers and other connections
 App, browser and device information:
 Device characteristics and device software
-What you’re doing on your device
+What you’re doing on your device, like whether our app is in the foreground or if your mouse is moving (which can help tell humans from bots)
 Identifiers that tell your device apart from other users’ Device signals
 Information you’ve shared through your device settings (like GPS location)